Thomas-Hatt/botanicamod/UpdateNotes.md

 - Added the art for the `Crystallize` Power
 - Added a proper description for the mod when viewed in ModTheSpire
 - Added the rest of the relic descriptions

+# Version 1.0.1 - 2/21/25
+- Fixed a bug where relics and potions were not being enabled by default when first downloading the mod.
+Massive shoutout the modding community for helping me fix this bug!